-Masters of Adventure unite!
-The Adult Adventure Program is a new program to provide Adults with the same fun and active programming that the youth in the Adventure program get to enjoy.
+The Adult Adventure Program is a program to provide adults with the same fun and active programming that the youth in the Adventure program get to enjoy.

-We do a number of activities throughout the fall and spring and when the snow flies we will ski!
-The activities we may do include: orienteering, scavenger hunts, rock climbing, zip lining, bike rides, canoeing, hiking, fitness training and camping.
+We do a number of activities throughout the fall and spring and when the snow flies, we will ski!
+The activities we may do include: trail running, hiking, orienteering, bike rides, yoga, spin classes, and fitness training.
+We have also participated in the Canadian Ski Marathon and organized ski trips to other locations.
 With the Adventure program we love variety!